How to Make a Photo Mosaic in Adobe Photoshop

 You can learn more about image desaturation using Photoshop here.

-3. Superimpose the main image on this grid to create your photo mosaic as shown in the picture below.
-You might like to play around with the opacity of the main image layer in Photoshop to get a mosaic that you like.
+3. Superimpose the main image on this grid to create your photo mosaic, as shown in the picture below.
+You might like to play around with the opacity of the main image layer in Photoshop to get the mosaic you want.

 Make True and Better Photo Mosaics Using TurboMosaic